Unhide columns, rows and sheet in Excel

 Single Step:

-In our example, we have C and E adjacent columns to the hidden D column.
-So, to unhide the column D:
+In our example, we have C and E adjacent columns that are visible while D is hidden.
+To unhide the column D:

 Select C & E columns.